Parks, recreation, open space and trails

 In addition to the facilities offered by Lexington Parks and Recreation, our public school system provides playgrounds, basketball courts, and other amenities at 36 locations that are open to the public when school is not in session.
-Many private facilities (HOA, neighborhood associations, churches, etc.) located in Lexington also offering playgrounds, tennis courts, trails, and swimming pools for residents.
+Many private facilities (home owners associations, neighborhood associations, churches, etc.) located in Lexington also offer playgrounds, tennis courts, trails, and swimming pools for residents.

 Lexington boasts over 70 miles of trails and paths in more than 50 different parks and locations spread throughout the community.
 The Legacy Trail, one of the most popular, is a 12 mile shared-use greenway trail connecting downtown Lexington with area neighborhoods, parks and historic sites as it follows a northward course to the Kentucky Horse Park.

 Dozens of athletic camps and leagues, aquatics programs, art classes, equestrian programs, and more are offered through the parks department as well as by community organizations throughout Lexington.